-2.22 Part of Agreement.
-Each Transaction and each Transaction Confirmation, whether in writing or evidenced by a Transaction Tape, shall constitute an integral part of this Agreement and shall be read and construed as one with this Agreement.
-Any conflict not reasonably capable of reconciliation between the terms of this Agreement and any Transaction Confirmation, whether in writing or evidenced by a Transaction Tape, shall be resolved in favor of the TransactionConfirmation.
+2.2 Part of Agreement.
+Each Transaction and each Transaction Confirmation, whether in writing or evidenced by a Transaction tape, shall constitute an integral part of this Agreement and shall be read and construed as one with this Agreement.

-3 Equipment and Electronic Record.
-Seller shall at its expense maintain equipment necessary to record each Transaction on Transaction Tapes as well as equipment necessary to generate and send the Electronic Record Confirmations and shall maintain the Transaction Tapes and Electronic Record Confirmations in such a manner as to protect them from improper access; provided, Seller shall not be liable for any equipment malfunction or the operation thereof in respect of any Transaction WITHOUT REGARD TO THE CAUSE OR CAUSES RELATED THERETO, INCLUDING, WITHOUT LIMITATION, THE NEGLIGENCE OF ANY PARTY, WHETHER SUCH NEGLIGENCE BE SOLE, JOINT OR CONCURRENT, OR ACTIVE OR PASSIVE.
-No Transaction shall be vitiated should a malfunction occur in equipment regularly utilized for recording Transactions or retaining Transaction Tapes or the operation thereof or for generating, sending, and storing Electronic Record Confirmations of Transactions, and in such event, the Transaction shall be evidenced by the written and computer records (including Transactions Tapes, if any) of the Parties concerning the Transaction.
-The Electronic Record Confirmation generated by Seller shall control in the event Electronic Record Confirmations are generated by both Parties.
+2.3 Equipment and Electronic Record.
+Seller shall at its expense maintain equipment necessary to record each Transaction on Transaction tapes as well as equipment necessary to generate and send the Electronic Record confirmations and shall maintain the Transaction tapes and Electronic Record confirmations in such a manner as to protect them from improper access; provided, Seller shall not be liable for any equipment malfunction or the operation thereof in respect of any Transaction WITHOUT REGARD TO THE CAUSE OR CAUSES RELATED THERETO, INCLUDING, WITHOUT LIMITATION, THE NEGLIGENCE OF ANY PARTY, WHETHER SUCH NEGLIGENCE BE SOLE, JOINT OR CONCURRENT, OR ACTIVE OR PASSIVE.
+No Transaction shall be vitiated should a malfunction occur in equipment regularly utilized for recording Transactions or retaining Transaction tapes or the operation thereof or for generating, sending, and storing Electronic Record confirmations of Transactions, and in such event, the Transaction shall be evidenced by the written and computer records (including Transactions Tapes, if any) of the Parties concerning the Transaction.

-2.44 Firm Transactions.
+2.4 Firm Transactions.
 Each Transaction shall be firm (a "Firm Transaction").
-Seller shall be responsible for scheduling and delivery of the Contract Quantity to one or more Delivery/Receipt Points without excuse for non-delivery, including the excuse of force majeure.
+Seller shall be responsible for scheduling and delivery of the Contract Quantity to one or more Delivery/Receipt Points in accordance with the requirements of the TVA Test Program without excuse for non-delivery, including the excuse of force majeure.

 ARTICLE 3